-- The midwife, HOM and midwife managers must ensure they are familiar with and make use of Trust/ Board and any other professional guidelines relating to caring for friends/relatives. - Teams to have regular conversations between themselves and with their managers about how to support each other in working flexibly when required. - If the HOM or midwife manager is unable to support flexible working and adjustments within the team to provide cover for this situation, this decision must be clearly communicated both to the woman and the midwife concerned as soon as possible.
-Due to operational reasons, guarantees cannot be given, but all steps should be taken to achieve a solution wherever possible. - A midwife acting in direct contravention to her employer's expressed direction, for example, attending the woman on a day off without permission could be in breach of contract and could be subject to disciplinary action.
+- The midwife must continue to deliver NHS care within the bounds of her employment contract, regardless of whether she is technically working on a day off.
+The midwife should not be doing anything that her employers and managers are not aware of in terms of working hours.
+In these circumstances, the employing Trust/Board can remain vicariously liable for the care provided by the midwife. - The midwife, HOM and midwife's managers must ensure they are familiar with and make use of Trust/ Board and any other professional guidelines relating to caring for friends/relatives. - Teams to have regular conversations between themselves and with their managers about how to support each other in working flexibly when required. - If the HOM or midwife's manager is unable to support flexible working and adjustments within the team to provide cover for this situation, this decision must be clearly communicated both to the service user and the midwife concerned as soon as possible.
+Due to operational reasons, guarantees cannot be given, but all steps should be taken to achieve a solution wherever possible. - A midwife acting in direct contravention to her employer's expressed direction, for example, attending the service user on a day off without permission could be in breach of contract and could be subject to disciplinary action.